tvard/250526-181148-uno/README.md

 ## Future Improvements

+- Use MPU to keep car straight in manualMode in
+- Isolate MPU analogue signals (interference)
 - Implement autonomous navigation using algorithms (e.g., PID control, SLAM).
 - Add more sensors for better obstacle detection (though, sonic sensor may be enough, TBC).
 - Refine the IMU-based steering correction for smoother control.